Wormwood Scrubs: History

 It was served by St. Quintin Park and Wormwood Scrubs railway station on the West London Line.
-On 3rd Oct 1940 it was struck by an incendiary bomb and destroyed by fire.
+On 3 October 1940 the station was struck by an incendiary bomb and destroyed by fire.

 The prison is located just yards from the scene of the Massacre of Braybrook Street in 1966, in which three policemen were shot dead by three armed men after stopping their suspicious car.

 In 1986 local birdwatcher Lester Holloway set up a campaign to save Scrubs Wood, the area of railway land along the north side of Wormwood Scrubs, from destruction as part of plans by the then British Rail to build cleaning depots (see North Pole depot) to service Channel Tunnel trains.
 Holloway and his campaign petitioned the House of Lords, supported by the then MP for Fulham Nick Raynsford, and won concessions.
 The existing nature reserve includes an area known as 'Lester's Embankment'.
 The campaign attracted considerable national publicity in 1987, and even a musical.

+From 1965 until 1994 the western part of Wormwood Scrubs lay in the London Borough of Ealing, and was known as Old Oak Common.
+The name is still shown on maps today.
+In 1994 the whole park became part of the London Borough of Hammersmith and Fulham.